okx/okexchain-docs/nodes/rpc-node/upgrade-your-node.md

 ## Reset Data

 If the version <new_version> you are upgrading to is not breaking from the previous one, you should not reset the data.
-If it is not breaking, you can skip to [Restart](#restart)
+If it is not breaking, you can skip to Restart section.

 If you are running a **validator node** on the mainnet, always be careful when doing `okbchaind unsafe-reset-all`.
 You should never use this command if you are not switching `chain-id`.